puppetlabs/bolt/pre-docs/writing_tasks.md

 ### Making parameters sensitive

-To prevent a task parameter's value from being written to the Bolt logs in plain-text the `Sensitive` property can be associated with the parameter.
+To prevent a task parameter's value from being written to the Bolt logs in plain-text the `sensitive` property can be associated with the parameter in the task's metadata.
 This construct should be used for things like passwords, API keys, secrets, etc.

-There are two options for defining a task parameter as `Sensitive`:

-1) Specify the `"sensitive": true` property on the parameter within the JSON metadata [**PREFERRED**]:

 ```
 {